SevenShepherd/SevenShepherd.github.io/_posts/2023-04-14-good-and-bad.markdown

 > For God does not show favoritism. &mdash; Romans 2:11 NLT -->

-It's easy for a child, or one who is new to the faith, or immature in it, to wonder whether or not the hardships that they endure are the result of judgments against them for the things that they have said or done.
+It's common for a child, or one who is new to the faith, to wonder whether or not the hardships that they endure are the result of judgments against them for the sins that they have committed during their life.
 I'm writing this article to reassure you that this type of worry is unwarranted for all who are truly in Christ Jesus.
 Those with a genuine saving faith, a living faith.

 > <sup style="font-weight:bold;">1</sup> So now, those who are in Christ Jesus are not ·judged guilty<sup><a href="https://www.biblegateway.com/passage/?search=Romans+8%3A1-2&version=NET;EXB" style="color:#A8A8A8;">[a]</a></sup> <span style="color:#A8A8A8;">[condemned; punished for their sins]</span>. <sup style="font-weight:bold;">2</sup> <span style="color:#A8A8A8;">[<sup>L</sup> For]</span> ·Through <span style="color:#A8A8A8;">[or In]</span> Christ Jesus the ·law <span style="color:#A8A8A8;">[principle; or power]</span> of the Spirit that brings life set you<sup><a href="https://www.biblegateway.com/passage/?search=Romans+8%3A1-2&version=NET;EXB" style="color:#A8A8A8;">[b]</a></sup> free from the ·law <span style="color:#A8A8A8;">[principle; or power]</span> that brings sin and death. &mdash; [Romans 9:1-2 EXB](https://www.biblegateway.com/passage/?search=Romans+8%3A1-2&version=NET;EXB)